When the thermostat fails, one of two things will happen. Either the engine overheats or stays so cool that the heater will not work.

 Symptoms Of A Bad Thermostat

-Thermostats fail in one of two ways, they will either stay stuck open and let coolant circulate between the engine and radiator all of the time or they'll stay stuck closed.
+- Stay stuck open and let coolant circulate between the engine and radiator all of the time.

 - Bad gas mileage.